roqtech/roq-linter/README.md

 # roq-linter
+​

-So with roq-linter we want to make sure that our code adheres to the coding convention rulebook, the idea is to make automated checks.
-Obviously we don't aim to check logical workflows that require human involvement with technical expertise.
-But whatever can be caught before a PR goes under review, needs to be caught to reduce effort on the side of the reviewer and swaps of control between the PR owner/opener/raiser and the reviewer.
+The purpose of roq-linter is to ensure that code adheres to the coding convention rulebook; the goal is to perform automated checks.
+Clearly, we are not attempting to validate logical workflows that require human interaction or technical expertise.
+However, anything that can be caught prior to a PR review should be caught to minimize reviewer effort and control swaps between the PR owner/opener/raiser and the reviewer.
+​
 ### How to configure this plugin to work with your roq project?
-So, we expose three different configurations, specific to the type of resources (backend/frontend):
+We expose three distinct configurations, one for each resource type (backend/frontend and a general one):
+​

-- Common Config (Contains general conventions that are useful for the entire project)
+- Common Configuration (Contains general conventions that are useful for the entire project)
-- Backend Config (Contains backend related conventions that are useful for project's directory that contains the code for backend)
+- Backend Configuration (Contains backend-related conventions that are useful for the directory in which the backend code is located).
-- Frontend Config (Contains frontend related conventions that are useful for project's directory that contains the code frontend)
+- Frontend Configuration (Contains frontend-related conventions that are useful for the directory in which the frontend code is located).
+​

-Step 1: Add the roq-linter plugin as a dependency to your project:
+**Step 1**: Add the roq-linter plugin as a dependency to your project:
+​

-> npm install -D @roq/eslint-plugin-roq-linter
+> npm install -D @roq/eslint-plugin
+​

-Step 2: Add required configurations to eslint configuration file(.eslintrc):
+**Step 2**: Add required configurations to eslint configuration file(.eslintrc):
+​

-Configure the plugin:
+1. Configure the plugin:
->   plugins: ['@roq/roq-linter'],
+  >   plugins: ['@roq'],

-Extend the desired config:
+2. Extend the desired config (as per project needs):
-> extends: ['plugin:@roq/roq-linter/backendConfig','plugin:@roq/roq-linter/commonConfig'],
+  > extends: ['plugin:@roq/backendConfig','plugin:@roq/commonConfig'],
+​

-Add the settings for this plugin:
+3. Add the settings for this plugin:
+​

-The settings expects the following details (the path separator to be used while defining these values should be nix-styled '/'):
+The settings anticipates the following information (the path separator to use when defining these values should be a nix-styled '/') in the settings object under the 'roq-linter' key:

-- backendBasePath (default:'backend/src') => 'The base relative path (from project's root) of backend related code'
+> - backendBasePath (default:'backend/src') => 'The base relative path (from project's root) of backend related code' ​

-- frontendBasePath (default:'frontend/src') => 'The base relative path (from project's root) of frontend related code'
+> - frontendBasePath (default:'frontend/src') => 'The base relative path (from project's root) of frontend related code' ​

-- backendTestsBasePath (default:'backend/tests') => 'The relative path (from project's root) of backend related tests'
+> - backendTestsBasePath (default:'backend/tests') => 'The relative path (from project's root) of backend related tests' ​

-- backendModules (default:["auth", "config", "event", "library", "platform", "user"]) => 'A list of relative paths (from backendBasePath) to backend modules'
+> - backendModules (default:["auth", "config", "event", "library", "platform", "user"]) => 'A list of relative paths (from backendBasePath) to backend modules'

+A sample settings object looks like =>
 ```json
 "settings": {
     "roq-linter":{